appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ami.md

     </div>
     <hr/>
     <div className="containerDescription">
-      Set up an email service to enable Appsmith to send notifications and alerts.
-You can configure providers like AWS SES, Gmail, or others. <a href="/getting-started/setup/instance-configuration/email">Learn more about configuring email services</a>
+      Set up an email service to enable Appsmith to send notifications and alerts. <a href="/getting-started/setup/instance-configuration/email">Learn more about configuring email services</a>
     </div>

   </div>